mailchimp/content-style-guide/06-web-elements.html.md

 Keep forms as short as possible.

 Only request information that we need and intend to use.
-Don’t ask for information that could be considered private or personal, including gender.
+Do not ask for information that could be considered private or personal that is not required, including gender.
 If you need to ask for gender, provide a field the user can fill in on their own, not a drop-down menu.

 ### Headings and subheadings

 Headings and subheadings organize content for readers.
 Be generous and descriptive.

-Headings (H1) give people a taste of what they’re about to read.
+Headings (H1) give people a taste of what they're about to read.
 Use them for page and blog titles.

 Subheadings (H2, H3, etc.) break articles into smaller, more specific sections.
 They give readers avenues into your content and make it more scannable.